-George Dannatt (1915-2009) was a well-known exponent of constructivist art and a collector of art.
-He was born in Blackheath and in the 1940s he became a chartered surveyor and music critic.
-In the 1950s Dannatt took an active interest in modern art, especially constructivist art, which became an absorbing passion after he visited Cornwall in 1963 and met the progressive artists working there.
-Dannatt, together with his wife Ann, became a strong collector of the works of these artists.
-He then began exhibiting his own carefully crafted abstract work.
-From 1970-83 he showed regularly at the Penwith Gallery in St. Ives and he also exhibited at the Newlyn Art Gallery, becoming a member of the Newlyn Society of Artists.
-In 1975 he had his first three man show with John Wells and Alexander Mackenzie at the Orion Gallery, directed by John Halkes, and later in 1982 he had a Retrospective exhibition in Newlyn.
-Dannatt’s own work is in a number of public collections, including Pallant House Gallery, Chichester; University of Chichester; Southampton City Art Gallery; and the Whitworth Gallery in Manchester.
-The Dannatts lived in London for many years, before settling permanently in 1981 at East Hatch near Tisbury in Wiltshire.
+George Dannatt (1915-2009) was a noted exponent of constructivist art as well as a collector of Post-War art.
+He was born in Blackheath, south-east London, and during the 1940s he became a chartered surveyor.
+In the 1950s George Dannatt took an active interest in constructivist art, which became a passion after a visit to Cornwall in 1963.
+Dannatt and his wife Ann became enthusiastic collectors of the works of these artists based in Cornwall.
+He then began exhibiting his own abstract work.
+From 1970 he exhibited frequently at the Penwith Gallery in St. Ives and he also showed with the Newlyn Society of Artists.
+In 1975 he had his first three man show with John Wells and Alexander Mackenzie at the Orion Gallery and later in 1982 he had a Retrospective exhibition in Newlyn.
+Dannatt’s own work is in a number of public collections, including Pallant House Gallery, Chichester; Southampton City Art Gallery; and the Whitworth Gallery, Manchester.
+George and Ann Dannatt lived in London before settling permanently in 1981 at East Hatch near Tisbury in Wiltshire.